18F/before-you-ship/_pages/security/pii.md

 parent: Security
 ---

 **Sensitive PII** is information which if lost, compromised, or disclosed without authorization, could result in substantial harm, embarrassment, inconvenience, or unfairness to an individual.
-Sensitive PII **cannot be on a system unless it has received an [Authority to Operate](../../ato).** If you are uncertain if the information you want to work with is Sensitive PII in your context, speak with 18F DevOps beforehand.
+Sensitive PII **cannot be on a system unless it has received an [Authority to Operate](../../ato).** If you are uncertain if the information you want to work with is Sensitive PII in your context, speak with 18F Infrastructure beforehand.
 Some notes:

 * This process is not analogous to the [PIA](../../laws/pia/)/[SORN](../../laws/sorn/) process – those must be handled separately.
 * Broad safe harbor granted for when users may accidentally put their PII in; it must be actually requested.